jkeneda/jkeneda.github.io/_posts/2022-08-28-FullScreenFix.md

 })();
 ```

 3\.
-Find the options page (called the Tampermonkey Dashboard) for the Tampermonkey add-on/extension.
+Navigate to the options page for the Tampermonkey add-on/extension.
+In Firefox, you can go to `☰ > Add-ons and Themes > Tampermonkey ⋯ > Options`.
+In Chrome, you go to `⋮ > More Tools > Extensions > Tampermonkey Details > Extension Options`.

+4\.
 Once you're there, click the `+` button near the top right (next to the Installed Userscripts tab) to add your own new script.
 Paste the code you copied above over their sample code.

-4\.
+5\.
 You can hit `Ctrl + s` to save your new script.
 And you're done!

 With that script enabled, you shouldn't get any more fullscreen pop-ups when you hover over a student's name.

+<script src="/assets/scripts/copyCode.js"></script>